Olmsted

 The Blue Hill Thread and What It Means for the Plate

-American fine dining has a recognisable lineage around vegetable-forward cooking, and Blue Hill at Stone Barns sits near the leading of that family tree.
+American fine dining has a recognisable lineage around vegetable-forward cooking, and Blue Hill at Stone Barns sits near the best of that family tree.
 It trained a generation of chefs in the discipline of treating produce as the structural centre of a plate rather than the frame around protein.
-Chefs Greg and Jenny both came through that tradition, which positions Olmsted within a specific and demanding peer set.
+Chefs Greg and Jenny both came through that tradition, which positions Olmsted within a specific and demanding comparable set.
 Comparable kitchens with similar pedigree, including operations like Single Thread Farm in Healdsburg and the farm-to-table ambitions of The French Laundry in Napa, share the underlying philosophy that ingredient provenance is a culinary argument, not a marketing position.

-Get Exclusive Access →What separates Olmsted from more doctrinaire plant-based restaurants is the lack of ideological rigidity.
+What separates Olmsted from more doctrinaire plant-based restaurants is the lack of ideological rigidity.
 The kitchen is not 100% plant-based, and that choice is itself a statement about technique over categorisation.
 Vegetables occupy the main role not because the menu prohibits everything else, but because the cooking is good enough that they earn it.
 That distinction matters for regulars who have grown tired of restaurants that use ethical positioning as a substitute for skill.

 The Seasonal Colour Logic